Business Directory 101: Everything You Need to Know to Boost Your Local SEO

 Step-by-Step Guide to Submitting Your Business

 2. Prioritize directories: Begin with the most influential platforms for your industry and location.
 Google Business Profile should typically be your first priority, followed by major general directories like Yelp and Bing Places, then relevant industry-specific and local directories.
+Create a prioritized list of 15-20 directories rather than trying to tackle hundreds at once.

 Tips for Optimizing Your Listing